IamPrime/genie/GENIE.md

 # Explanations

-* NOTE -  If the user signed in, display username
+* NOTE -  If the user is signed in, display username

 * import {useAuthState} from 'react-firebase-hooks';
 * import {auth} from '../../utils/firebase';

+* NOTE - Our pages are being rendered using the Layout

+* all the components are being passed into the Layout component which is then passed into the App.
+* We will take care to rectify this